zuozhenggh/learning-library/developer-library/apex/cicd-workflow/rollback/rollback.md

 ## Introduction

-In this lab we will rollback changes we made to production.
+We will rollback changes we made to production.

-Estimated Lab Time: 5 minutes.
+Estimated Completion Time: 5 minutes.

 ### Objectives

-In this lab you will revert changes made to the production environment.
+We will revert changes made to the production environment.

 ## **STEP 1:** Rollback